nikhilsaldanha/WikiPassageQA/README.md

 ## Instructions for setting up

-Download data from [here](https://ciir.cs.umass.edu/downloads/wikipassageqa/WikiPassageQA) and move it to `data/raw`.
+1. Download wikipassage data from [here](https://ciir.cs.umass.edu/downloads/wikipassageqa/WikiPassageQA) and move it to `data/raw`.
+2. Download WebAP data from [here](https://ciir.cs.umass.edu/downloads/WebAP/WebAP.tar.gz) and move it to `data/raw`.

 Setup the dev environment by running: